 I started experimenting with various combinations of laundry solutions.

-Vinegar & Dish Soap
+Method 2: Remove Odor from Clothes with Vinegar & Dish Soap

 First I tried vinegar with dish soap.
 I’ve used dish soap in my laundry to remove biological stains – like oil or grease or baby food – and it works great.
 But that didn’t really work for the Funk.

-Vinegar & OxiClean
+Method 3: Remove Laundry Odors with Vinegar & OxiClean

-Next I tried vinegar and OxiClean.
+Next, I tried vinegar and OxiClean.
 Again, no real improvement here either.
 I did manage to bleach some spots on my husband’s t-shirts though.
 Sigh.

-Vinegar & Bleach
+Method 4: Remove Laundry Smells with Vinegar & Bleach

 Next up, vinegar and bleach.
 This kind of worked.
 But only on our whites.
 When I tried the color safe bleach there wasn’t really an improvement on the smell.